andrewcistola/diabetes-florida/README.md

 # Diabetes in Florida
-Current and previous public health research on diabetes outcomes in Florida.

 ### Finding Equity: Utilizing Artificial Intelligence to Identify Social and Infrastructural Predictors of Diabetes Mortality in Florida
 Andrew S. Cistola, MPH<br>